Weighing stars from birth to death: mass determination methods across the HRD: Direct method: Gravitational lensing

 With the sensitivity of ALMA, this technique can now be readily applied to a large sample of stars.
 For many disks, sometimes only a single 30-minute interferometric observation is needed, in comparison to the many photometric and/or spectroscopic epochs needed for the traditional mass determination techniques.
 Because the requirements of the technique are fairly general, there are many ALMA observations already acquired for other scientific objectives, which are suitable for dynamical analysis and publicly available in the ALMA archive (see targets in Figure~\ref{fig:HR}).
 These observations can be used to create new pre-MS benchmarks to act as another ``lever-arm'' to constrain stellar models typically focused on the main sequence and calibrated using approaches outlined elsewhere in this document.
 In addition, because nearly all stars hosting a protoplanetary disk are pre-MS stars, this technique holds the largest reservoir of potential pre-MS benchmarks that can be used to test evolutionary models in novel ways.
 For example, one could design a survey focused around empirically measuring the scatter in photospheric properties for stars of the same mass and similar age.
 Because M-type stars should evolve along iso-temperature tracks, a measurement of the temperature scatter would indicate the degree to which unconsidered effects like star spots and rotation bias photospherically-derived masses.

-\section{Direct Method: Gravitational lensing}
+\section{Direct method: Gravitational lensing}

 The passage of a foreground star (the ``lens'') in front of a background source leads to gravitational lensing effects (see the textbook by \citealt{Schneider:1992} for a general introduction).
-Among those is the apparent amplification of the background source's brightness, which was used in several searches (EROS: \citealt{EROS:1993}, MACHO: \citealt{MACHO:1993}, OGLE: \citealt{udalski:1993}) for massive compact halo objects in the late 90's of the last century to identify the nature of dark matter.
-Another effect is the apparent shift of the source position, which was used as the most prominent verification of Special Relativity during the famous total solar eclipse of 1919 \citep{Dyson:1923}.
+Among those is the apparent amplification of the background source's brightness, which was used in several searches (EROS: \citealt{EROS:1993}, MACHO: \citealt{MACHO:1993}, OGLE: \citealt{udalski:1993}) for massive compact halo objects in the late 1990s to identify the nature of dark matter.
+Another effect is the apparent shift of the source position, which was used as the most prominent verification of General Relativity during the famous total solar eclipse of 1919 \citep{Dyson:1923}.
 In this case, the mass of the lens, the Sun, was known, and the apparent shift of background star positions was used to verify Einstein's revolutionary theory.
-Taking this for granted, it is possible to turn around the effect and use it to determine the mass of the lens.
+Alternatively, one can use the apparent displacement of the source to determine the mass of the lens.

 The decisive relation that sets the scale of the apparent position shift is the radius of the Einstein ring, $\Theta_E$, for a perfect alignment of observer, lens, and source: